 Income Taxes.
-Our effective tax rate was 31.0% for the 2015 quarter and 34.6% for the 2014 quarter.
+Our effective tax rate was 30.6% for the 2015 quarter and 37.6% for the 2014 quarter.
 These rates differed from a federal statutory tax rate of 34% primarily due to:

-- The domestic production activities deduction taken on our federal income tax return that is not an expense for financial statement purposes. - A reduction in our reserves for uncertain tax positions due to the final results of an Internal Revenue Service examination of our federal income tax returns for 2008, 2009 and 2010 being more favorable than we had previously estimated.
+) The domestic production activities deduction taken on our federal income tax return that is not an expense for financial statement purposes.

-- Certain expenses in our financial statements, such as a portion of meals and entertainment expenses, that are not deductible on our federal income tax return. - State income taxes included in income tax expense in our financial statements.
+Certain expenses in our financial statements, such as a portion of meals and entertainment expenses, that are not deductible on our federal income tax return.
+State income taxes included in income tax expense in our financial statements.